l4nos/laravel-cashier-stripe-connect/README.md

 </h1>

 ### Help me to keep helping you.
 Working on open source packages and helping other developers is my true passion, unfortunately I have to work in order to pay bills.
 The more people that help me out, the more time I can spend building cool packages and supporting developers.
 It doesn't have to be much, just a cup of coffee's worth.
-It's all appreciaited!
+It's all appreciated!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E0ZF7W0)